Visa Traveler

 01. Read and understand the requirements

 This is very important.
 Visa on Arrival is still a visa.
 You must carefully read and understand the requirements.
-You must make sure that you meet all the requirements and you are actually eligible for Visa on Arrival.
+You must make sure that you meet all the requirements and that you are actually eligible for Visa on Arrival.

 Not complying with the requirements can get your visa denied.
-It’s much difficult to manage a visa denial at the airport than at your home country.
-WiFi or 3G facilities are not usually available at the airport, making it difficult to figure a workaround or an alternate plan.
+It’s much more difficult to manage a visa denial at the airport than at your home country.
+WiFi or 3G facilities are not usually available at the airport, making it difficult to figure out a workaround or an alternate plan.

 Example: Thailand offers Visa on Arrival to 21 nationalities.
-If you are not from one of those 21 nationalities, you cannot get Visa on Arrival.
+If you are not from one of those 21 nationalities, you cannot get a Visa on Arrival.

 Personal Experience: Thailand Visa on Arrival is only for 15 days.
-I booked a ticket in 30 days thinking that I can convince the visa officer.
+I booked a ticket in 30 days thinking that I could convince the visa officer.
 That was a mistake.
 I had to pay a premium and rebook my onward flight at the airport in order to get my Visa on Arrival.

 —